 This story started with a cauliflower and ended with a concept for a new salad.
 Actually, to be more exact, it ended with empty plates.

-A salad like this doesn’t really require a proper recipe, rather more a set of guidelines for those who would like to make it or a variation for themselves.
-Here’s how I made mine, which was more than generous to serve two for dinner along with more of those Beluga and Red Lentil Crostini.
+A salad like this doesn't really require a proper recipe, rather more a set of guidelines for those who would like to make it or a variation for themselves.
+Here's how I made mine, which was more than generous to serve two for dinner along with some of these Beluga and Red Lentil Crostini.